Skip to content

 Fields: - reason (str, optional): Short model-supplied rationale for the audit trail.
 The OS never interprets it.

-Returns: - status: "ok" | "error" - freed_tokens: int — exact-token reduction.
-Per-axis meaning: on the phase axis this is the real control_ir_results shrink.
-On the chat axis it is ~0 by construction — the router prompt is head+tail turn-count bounded (_build_history_for_router), so compaction does not shrink the bounded view; it compresses the already-elided middle into a summary bridge.
-Don't front freed_tokens for chat. - free_window_after / free_window_before: int — exact-token headroom after / before. - Chat-axis compression metric (the meaningful chat signal; null on the phase axis): summarized_turns: int (older turns folded into the bridge), compressed_tokens: int (their raw token cost), bridge_tokens: int (the summary's token cost).
-The chat value is the compressed_tokens → bridge_tokens compression, not freed_tokens. - On error: error_kind (compaction_unavailable when no compaction context is wired here; compaction_failed) + error.
+Returns: - status: "ok" | "error" - freed_tokens: int — exact-token reduction. ~0 by construction: the router prompt is head+tail turn-count bounded (_build_history_for_router), so compaction does not shrink the bounded view; it compresses the already-elided middle into a summary bridge.
+Don't front freed_tokens here — see the compression metric below. - free_window_after / free_window_before: int — exact-token headroom after / before. - Compression metric (the meaningful signal): summarized_turns: int (older turns folded into the bridge), compressed_tokens: int (their raw token cost), bridge_tokens: int (the summary's token cost).
+The value that matters is the compressed_tokens → bridge_tokens compression, not freed_tokens. - On error: error_kind (compaction_unavailable when no compaction context is wired here; compaction_failed) + error.

 Permission: none required (LLM cost only).
 Voluntary and independent of the involuntary retry_loop backstop, which always runs regardless.